 I was 32 weeks along and enjoying a babymoon in Bend, Oregon.
 Some women take trips to Hawaii to release all their baggage and sun those glorious bellies, but since Will and I live in a place that I jokingly call “72 degrees and sunny” nearly year-round, a winter vacation was a dream for us… especially this winter, when the west finally got a generous dose of precipitation.

-We’ve been snow-starved with the drought, and being able to strap on my powder board and slash through clouds of soft snow on Mt.
-Bachelor was my idea of the best babymoon ever.
+We’ve been snow-starved with the drought, and being able to strap on my powder board and slash through clouds of soft snow on Mount Bachelor was my idea of the best babymoon ever.

 We went midweek when crowds were light, and to be safe, I skipped the halfpipe, the tree lines, and the little jumps I like to take off cornices and cat tracks.
 I mostly stayed on the groomers, cruising through the powder and reveling in every fresh, untracked run.
-It was heaven.
+Snowboarding while pregnant was heaven.

 I stayed hydrated, I felt balanced, I loved the warmth of the sun on my face (apricity — my favorite feeling and favorite word).
 All the endorphins did me right.
 By the end of the day, I felt stronger, lighter, and more energetic than I had in months.